headwinds/cross-country/README.md

 example

 ```
-yarn new accordion atom
+yarn new accordion molecules
 ```

-This will generate:
+This will generate the following files and your component name will also be captilized (ie import { Accordion } from "country-country"):

 ```
 /src